mhba18094/DIP_Assignment1/README.md

-M# Comprehensive Image Preprocessing and Coin Detection using OpenCV
+# Comprehensive Image Preprocessing and Coin Detection using OpenCV

 ## Introduction
 This repository contains code for a Python application that performs comprehensive image preprocessing and coin detection using the OpenCV library.
 The code is organized into several tasks, each serving a crucial role in the process of detecting and counting coins within an input image ('coin.png').